Francis-Guo/learngit/readme.txt

-git reset --hard HEAD^  #back to last file version, using HEAD~100 to last 100 file git reset --hard commit_id  #back to future version git reflog  #every command and commit id
+git reset --hard HEAD^  #back to last file version, using HEAD~100 to last 100 file git reset --hard commit_id  #back to future version git reflog  #every command and commit id cat readme.txt  #read the file and see the context